zhubao315/learn-agentic-ai/README.md

 <img src="./img/cover.png" width="600">
 </p>

-Kubernetes with Dapr can theoretically handle 10 million concurrent users in an agentic AI system without failing, but achieving this requires extensive optimization, significant infrastructure, and careful engineering.
+Kubernetes with Dapr can theoretically handle 10 million concurrent agents in an agentic AI system without failing, but achieving this requires extensive optimization, significant infrastructure, and careful engineering.
 While direct evidence at this scale is limited, logical extrapolation from existing benchmarks, Kubernetes’ scalability, and Dapr’s actor model supports feasibility, especially with rigorous tuning and resource allocation.

 **Condensed Argument with Proof and Logic**: